How to start an online store

 You also need to make a decision about the type of business you want to start.
 Will it be a sole proprietorship, a private limited company, a public company, a partnership or something else?
 Making the right decision can be a choice involving tax efficiency and liability.

 For example, in the Netherlands a sole proprietor can claim various tax allowances, making a part of your profit tax-free.
 And the profit made by a private limited company is subject to corporation tax, which is a significantly lower rate than those of income tax.

 But as a sole proprietor, you are personally liable for your company debts, while if you operate your business as a private limited company the company assets and your private capital are separate.

 With regards to the name, try to find something that, one day, can also work in other countries, especially in countries where they speak a different language.
 If you start your online store for example in the Netherlands under a very typical Dutch name, later on it may be hard to get your foot in the door in another market in Europe.
 It’s the reason why Dutch shipping platform Jet Verzendt (translation: “Jet Ships”) changed its name into the more international-sounding brand KeenDelivery in 2017.

-Try to find a business name that also works in other countries.
-In case you go cross-border.
+Try to find a business name that also works in other countries, in case you start an online store abroad.